detec/sku-web-sync/README.md

 ## Tests notice ##

 As this application uses a large customized OEBS database with piles of interdependent tables, initially only automated superficial UI testing was used, where Maven cargo plugin raises GlassFish 4 instance and changes container configuration to desired one.
 From client side Selenium Firefox client tests login and logout, Excel file upload and download, ability to pass through wizard steps without changes made to database.
-With DBUnit and H2 components had been added, it became possible to develop unit tests for JSF controllers apart from OEBS database.
-DBUnit made functional tests possible, where preliminarily prepared small Excel files are imported and processed, changes are made to H2 in-memory database and afterwards compared to verified XML datasets.
+After DBUnit and H2 components had been added, it became possible to develop unit tests for data manipulation methods in JSF controllers apart from OEBS database.
+DBUnit made functional tests possible, where preliminarily prepared small Excel files are imported and processed, changes are made to H2 in-memory database and afterwards compared to verified reference XML datasets.

 ## System requirements ##